AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 ```

 #### Step 2: Index the human transcriptome with Salmon
-Before you can quantify with salmon and
+Before you can quantify with Salmon and
-[alevin](https://www.biorxiv.org/content/10.1101/335000v2), we need a transcriptome
+[Alevin](https://www.biorxiv.org/content/10.1101/335000v2), we need a transcriptome
 to be indexed.
 You can use the same trancriptome index as was used for bulk-rna-seq, however,
 due to the smaller pieces and amounts of single cell RNA-seq as opposed to bulk,